rosemckeon/ploidy/README.md

 #### Probability of remaining a juvenile (Pjj)

 ```
-Pjj = chance of not growing to adult size * probability of juvenile survival
+Pjj = probability of denisty-independant juvenile survival * chance of not growing to adult size * probability of not being outcompeted by adults in the same location
 ```

-Growth rates are calcualted based on alleles in the genomes of individuals.
-Survival occurs after the grwoing period and probabilities are calculated based on size; the largest juveniles have the highest probabilities of survival.
-Polyploids can be given a growth benefit to simulate *"gigas effects"* of genome duplication (see [genetics](#genetics)).
+Density-independant juvenile survial is a parameter which is passed directly to the model using `juvenile_selection_constant` which assigns probabilities based on current size (the largest juveniles have the bast chance of survival).
+Density-independant mortality occurs between generations, over the winter period, before germination and growth.
+Density-dependant mortality occurs when adults become established and outcompete juveniles in the same location.
+Growth rates are calcualted based on alleles in the genomes of individuals and polyploids can be given a growth benefit to simulate the *"gigas effects"* of genome duplication (see [genetics](#genetics)).

 Parameters: `growth_rate_loci`, `max_growth_rate`, `ploidy_growth_benefit`, `adult_size`, `juvenile_selection_constant`.